Travel advice for coronavirus: Everything you need to know - Local News 8

 With cases reported in locations around the world, the spread of novel coronavirus has travelers on edge.
 Much is still unknown about the outbreak, and health officials are urging caution.

-The US State Department on Sunday issued an advisory warning travelers against cruise travel.
+The US State Department on Sunday issued an advisory warning against cruise travel.

 “US citizens, particularly travelers with underlying health conditions, should not travel by cruise ship,” the warning reads.

 “CDC notes that older adults and travelers with underlying health issues should avoid situations that put them at increased risk for more severe disease.
-This entails avoiding crowded places, avoiding non-essential travel such as long plane trips, and especially avoiding embarking on cruise ships.”
+This entails avoiding crowded places, avoiding non-essential travel such as long plane trips, and especially avoiding embarking on cruise ships,” the advisory says.

+On Monday, Italy announced that a lockdown effective in the north would be extended to the entire country.

 All travelers should be aware of the virus, pay close attention to travel advisories, steer clear of heavily impacted areas and exercise preventive measures.